jmtsuji/ampliwrangler/README.md

   -v, --verbose         Enable verbose logging

 Input/output file options:
-  -f TSV, --feature_table TSV
+  -f TABLE, --feature_table TABLE
-                        The path to the input TSV feature table file.
+                        The path to the input feature table file.
+TSV, BIOM, or QZA file types are supported.
-  -o TSV, --output_feature_table TSV
+  -o TABLE, --output_feature_table TABLE
                         The path to the output TSV feature table.
 Will write to STDOUT (-) if nothing is provided.
-  -s FASTA, --sequences FASTA
+  -s SEQ, --sequences SEQ
-                        The path to the input FastA ASV/OTU sequence file.
+                        The path to the input ASV/OTU sequence file.
 Sequences will be added as the "Sequences" column.
 You can optionally omit this flag and not have sequences added to the table.
+FastA and QZA file types are supported.
-  -t TSV, --taxonomy TSV
+  -t TAX, --taxonomy TAX
                         The path to the input taxonomy file.
 Taxonomy will be added as the "Taxonomy" column.
 You can optionally omit this flag and not have taxonomy added to the table.
+TSV (qiime2 format) or QZA file types are supported.

 Optional table manipulation options:
   -n {percent,proportion}, --normalize {percent,proportion}